Wei-Parker-Guo/Wei-Parker-Guo.github.io/index.md

 <div class="text_block" markdown="1">

 # Index
-Thanks for visiting!
+Thanks for visiting my site!
 These are the areas I can show you:

 <div class="container_flex">